 Nations to meet on non-proliferation regime imperiled by Iran, North Korea

-Some 190 nations gather in New York Monday to review the Non-Proliferation Treaty (NPT) at a time when the world's fight against the spread of nuclear weapons has become imperiled by the discovery of secret nuclear programs in Iran and North Korea.
+Some 190 nations gather in New York Monday to review the Non-Proliferation Treaty (NPT) which mandates the world's fight against the spread of nuclear weapons but is imperiled by the discovery of secret nuclear programs in Iran and North Korea.

-The NPT, which went into effect in 1970, also received a rude blow with the unearthing two years ago of an international black market network in technology that could be used to make atomic weapons, run by the father of Pakistan's atomic bomb Abdul Qadeer Khan.
+In addition, the NPT, which went into effect in 1970, received a rude blow with the unearthing two years ago of an international black market network in technology that could be used to make atomic weapons, run by the father of Pakistan's atomic bomb Abdul Qadeer Khan.

 Khan's smuggling ring had been secretly supplying these three nations, labeled by Washington as "rogue states."